 These eight values are the very foundation of our schools, both SSMA and REBD.
-We have always, and we will always continue to follow these important values in our schools, our training and our lives.
-Dishonesty, disrespect, stealing, ego, arrogance and aggression are all signs of weakness.
-We train to better ourselves, our community and the world.
-This is a sign of great strength and the heart of true warrior – Grandmaster Mark Murdock, Soke of Casarez Manabi-Masho Ju-Jitsu
+We have always, and we will always continue to follow these important values in our schools, our training, and our lives.
+Dishonesty, disrespect, stealing, ego, arrogance, and aggression are all signs of weakness.
+We train to better ourselves, our community, and the world.
+This is a sign of great strength and the heart of true warrior–Grandmaster Mark Murdock, Soke of Casarez Manabi-Masho Ju-Jitsu

 RESPECT – Always show everyone you meet respect.
 Always respect your teachers as they share knowledge and wisdom with you.
-Without teachers you wouldn’t have the knowledge you need.
+Without teachers, you wouldn’t have the knowledge you need.
 Respect the people that support and help you.
 Respect yourself, as you would others.
 Never be disrespectful to others.
 Always be willing to apologize if you’re disrespectful to someone.
 Be willing to accept an apology if someone has been disrespectful to you.
 Always be forgiving and always show respect.
 “Give respect, earn respect”.
 This will carry over to your everyday life.

-HONOR – Always honor your parents, your elders, your children and your teachers.
+HONOR – Always honor your parents, your elders, your children, and your teachers.
 You’ll be honored by many for these actions.
 Do not dishonor yourself.
 Stand tall and stand up for what you believe in.
 Be committed to everything you do.
 Honor those who help you, support you and give you knowledge.
 True honor comes from the heart.
-This is one aspect that develops a martial artist with strong heart and soul.
+This is one aspect that develops a martial artist with a strong heart and soul.

 INTEGRITY – Always be committed to being fair and responsible.
 Always keep your word.
 Have a word of gold.
 Always follow through and be committed to what you say and do.
 If you say you’re going to do something, do it.
 Don’t say it and never follow through, don’t say it and put it off and don’t mislead people by not following through.
-Always be willing to give, share and be kind and understanding to everyone.
+Always be willing to give, share, and be kind and understanding to everyone.
 Never lie, steal, be selfish, boast or hurt others for your personal satisfaction.
 This is a sign of pure weakness.
 Always have a positive attitude and a strong personal integrity.
-This is an aspect that makes a martial artist strong, trusted, well-liked and respected.
+This is an aspect that makes a martial artist strong, trusted, well-liked, and respected.

-LOYALTY – Always be loyal to your parents, children, spouses, friends, teachers and most important God.
-Being loyal means that you’re committed to what you do, what you think and what you say.
+LOYALTY – Always be loyal to your parents, children, spouses, friends, teachers, and most important, God.
+Being loyal means that you’re committed to what you do, what you think, and what you say.
 It also means that you are committed to your relationships, friends and family and teachers.
-In the martial arts it’s very important to be loyal to your Sensei (teacher).
+In the martial arts, it’s very important to be loyal to your Sensei (teacher).
 This shows great respect toward your Sensei.
-Remember, without your Sensei’s given martial arts knowledge and instruction you would not have any martial arts knowledge.
+Remember, without your Sensei’s given martial arts knowledge and instruction, you would not have any martial arts knowledge.
 Loyalty is a very important part of everyday life and will bring many rewards to you along the way.
-You will gain great respect, friendship, love and prosperity from those that you are loyal to.
+You will gain great respect, friendship, love, and prosperity from those that you are loyal to.